Find a pelvic floor specialist

-The pelvic floor is the group of muscles and ligaments, shaped like a sling or hammock, that supports the pelvic organs.
+The pelvic floor is the group of muscles and ligaments, shaped like a sling, that supports the pelvic organs.
 In women, the pelvic floor supports the bladder, uterus, vagina and rectum.
-While pelvic floor issues are common, women are often reluctant to discuss symptoms with their doctor.
+Pelvic floor issues are common, so don’t be afraid to discuss symptoms with your doctor.

 Pelvic floor issues can occur when that group of muscles becomes weakened or damaged.
 These disorders can include:

-- Pelvic organ prolapse – This condition, which affects women with weakened pelvic floor muscles, occurs when the uterus, bladder or bowel fall or press against the vagina.
+- Pelvic organ prolapse – The uterus, bladder or bowel fall or press against the vagina.

 - Incontinence – This includes urinary (lack of bladder control) incontinence.

-- Bladder pain syndrome (interstitial cystitis or IC) – This syndrome is marked by a feeling of pain or pressure in the bladder and pelvic region.
+- Bladder pain syndrome (interstitial cystitis or IC) – This syndrome is marked by pain or pressure in the bladder and pelvic region.

 Symptoms of pelvic floor issues

-While both men and women have pelvic floors, women are more likely to experience pelvic floor issues.
-Common symptoms a person with a pelvic floor issue may experience include:
+While both men and women have pelvic floors, women are more likely to have pelvic floor disorders.
+Common symptoms can include:

 - Urinary issues – Including urinary incontinence, a strong urge to urinate or painful urination.

 - Pressure – Especially in the pelvic region or rectum.
-Some, especially women facing a pelvic organ prolapse, may experience a heavy feeling in the pelvis or a bulge in the vagina or rectum.
+Some, especially women with pelvic organ prolapse, may have a heavy feeling in the pelvis or a bulge in the vagina or rectum.

 - Pain – Including pain in the lower back, pelvic region, genitals or rectum.
-Women may also experience pain or discomfort during sexual intercourse.
+Women may also have pain or discomfort during sexual intercourse.

 - Constipation – Dry, hard bowel movements or going fewer than three times per week.

-- Muscle spasms – Typically experienced in the pelvis.
+- Muscle spasms – Typically in the pelvis.

 Causes of pelvic floor issues